mozilla/doh-rollout/README.md

 To see the banner [create a new boolean pref](https://support.mozilla.org/en-US/kb/about-config-editor-firefox#w_adding-changing-and-resetting-preferences) `doh-rollout.enabled` in [about:config](about:config) and set to `true`.

 This will run heuristics against your network settings to determine if DoH can safely be enabled.
-If it can, it will trigger a doorhanger notification notifting that is has been enabled.
+If it can, it will trigger a doorhanger notification announcing that is has been enabled.

 To check if DoH is turned on, check the value of pref `network.trr.mode`.
 If it is enabled, it will be set to `2`.